ERC-BPGC/QSTP-Introduction-to-Mechatronics/README.md

 ## Software Requirements

 1. [TinkerCAD](https://www.tinkercad.com/)​ is an online, free for all circuit simulator.
 2. [MATLAB and Simulink](https://in.mathworks.com/downloads/)​ (Mathworks products) have free students’ licenses for afew universities.
-If you are unable to download large files, you may use theonline version of MATLAB, and Xcos instead of Simulink.
+If you are unable to download large files, you may use the online version of MATLAB, and Xcos instead of Simulink.
 3. If your university/college does not have a free student’s license available forMathworks products, you can use alternative softwares like [​Scilab and Xcos](https://www.scilab.org/download/6.0.2)​.
-4. [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360/students-teachers-educators)​ also has free student’s access here
+4. [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360/students-teachers-educators)​ also has free student’s access here.

 ### Contributors